Best Manga Like Solo Leveling

 The gaming mechanics and the character growth from weak to overwhelmingly strong are common in both manhwas.

-Sword Art Online is the OG isekai, whether you like it or not.
-It’s the franchise that made fans for the isekai subgenre during its ubiquity in the early 2010s.
+Sword Art Online is the first isekai, whether you like it or not.
+It’s the show that gained fans for the isekai genre in the early 2010s.

 SAO is about Kirito, a swordsman in a death game.
 Kirito and all the gamers were suddenly ‘imprisoned’ on the first day of the controversial VRMMO game.

-Kirito embarks on a journey to clear the floors, defeat dungeon bosses, and fulfill the ultimate quest of clearing the game itself.
+Kirito embarks on a journey to conquer the levels, defeat dungeon bosses, and achieve the main objective of completing the game.

-They have tasked themselves to end the game or the status quo, and both successfully entered and cleared dungeons until they fulfilled their destinies.
+They decided to finish the game or the current situation, and both effectively entered and completed dungeons until they achieved their fates.

-Just like how SAO attracted tons of fans for isekai and anime as a whole, Solo Leveling also did something similar for webtoons.
+Just like how SAO attracted many fans for isekai and anime in general, Solo Leveling also achieved something similar for webtoons.

 The Gamer tells the story of the easy-going and carefree Han Jihan.
 Jihan gains a game-like ability one day, and his life becomes like one in a video game.